 If you give your waste to someone else, you must check the person or business is registered with Natural Resources Wales.

 Ask the person or business to show you proof that they are registered to carry or accept waste.
-Better still, confirm the details yourself by visiting naturalresources.wales/checkWaste.
+Better still, confirm the details yourself by visiting Natural Resources Wales.
 You should also make a note of their name (or business name), vehicle type and registration.
 Also record the date they took your waste away and ask them where your waste is going.

-A registered waste carrier's licence number begins with CBD and ends with 1 to 6 numbers.
+A registered waste carrier's licence number begins with CBDU and ends with 1 to 6 numbers.
 Legitimate and responsible waste operators will be happy to provide you with this information.

-If you fail to meet your duty of care towards your household waste, you could receive a £300 fixed penalty notice (FPN) or a fine of up to £5,000 if prosecuted.
+If you fail to meet your duty of care towards your household waste, you could receive a £300 fixed penalty notice (FPN) or an unlimited fine if prosecuted.

 Any waste that is created from a commercial activity is classed as business waste and is subject to stricter rules than waste from householders.

-For example, this could be waste produced by a factory, an office, shop, restuarant, hair salon or someone who operates their own small or medium sized business from their home.
+For example, this could be waste produced by a factory, an office, shop, restaurant, hair salon or someone who operates their own small or medium sized business from their home.